-Sintra Portugal is the most popular day trip from Lisbon.
-But the town is pure chaos and you need a plan of attack for a proper visit.
-Here's my guide to decoding and visiting Sintra, tips that will result in a more efficient day trip from Lisbon.
+Beautiful Sintra Portugal is the most popular day trip from Lisbon.
+As a result, in high season, the town is pure chaos.
+You need a clear strategy and plan of attack to make the most of your time in Sintra.

 There's a reason tourist are besotted with Sintra.
 It's rock star glamorous.
 Sintra has castles and palaces galore.
 It's dazzling, colorful, and romantic.
 The towns top attractions are some of the most famous landmarks in Portugal.

-I just returned from a geographical cure in Portugal and have some decided views on how to approach the medieval town crammed with UNESCO sites.
+I just returned from a geographical cure in Portugal and have some decided views on how to approach visiting the medieval town crammed with UNESCO sites.
 Views that are different than the standard advice that I read.

 Key Tips for Visiting Sintra Portugal and Avoiding Mistakes

 1. One Day Isn’t Enough

 I know you don't want to hear this bit of advise.
 Everyone wants to do Sintra as a day trip from Lisbon.
 You can, but you won't see everything that way.
 Not even remotely.

 I left feeling cheated with only 1 day.